 RWSN has started 2015 with a series of ten webinars about groundwater, self-supply approaches and equality.
 Presenters from more than 15 different organisations, working in over 15 countries are sharing their practical experiences and research findings.
 Participants will have the opportunity to ask questions, and meet others with similar interests.
 You can register for one, or several webinars by following the link: http://tinyurl.com/RWSN2015A

-This year I was fortunate enough to attend the 'Water & Health Conference' at UNC, North Carolina, USA again.
-I was running a side event on WASHTech, and my partner in crime was Andrew Armstrong, Water Missions’ community development programs manager who gave a great presentation on the experiences of Water Missions in introducing solar … Continue reading Visit to Water Missions – Deep South Innovators
+This year I was fortunate enough to attend the ‘Water & Health Conference’ at UNC, North Carolina, USA again.
+I was running a side event on WASHTech, and my partner in crime was Andrew Armstrong, Water Missions’ community development programs manager who gave a great presentation on the experiences of Water Missions in introducing solar water pumping and water pre-payment systems in Uganda.

 A few months remain before the end of the WASHTech project in Burkina Faso.
 The project team composed of the Burkina Faso Offices of Intergovernmental Panafrican agency Water and Sanitation for Africa (WSA) of Water-Aid and IRC, steps on the accelerator to finalize the remaining activities before the end of the project in December 2013.

 Among the key activities at the end of the project, there’s the organization of a national training workshop for actors in the WASH sector that will be driven by the the Department of Studies and Information one Water (DEIE).
 The objective of this workshop is to present the achievements of the project including tools Technology Assessment Framework (TAF) Technology Introduction Process (TIP) and strengthen their capacity to use these tools.
 The impacts of the project in Burkina Faso after three years of implementation will be presented.
 This national workshop is scheduled to take place in…